It’s almost autumn, friends. Two words: Sweater. Season.

 Yes, We’re Truly Nomadic

-In our conversations with dyers, local yarn shop owners, designers, and readers, we find that everyone is a little surprised when they realize that Nomadic Knits really is, well, nomadic.
+In our conversations with indie yarn dyers, local yarn shop owners, designers, and readers, we find that everyone is a little surprised when they realize that Nomadic Knits really is, well, nomadic.

 Our processes vary from issue to issue, but brainstorming typically starts in the Northeast.